Smugglers Throw Migrants Overboard; at Least 20 Are Feared Drowned

 Last evening the Warren Town Council voted 4 to 0, Councilman Hanley was absent, to raise the Black Lives Matter flag.
 It is reported today in the Warren Times Gazette https://www.eastbayri.com/stories/warren-will-fly-black-lives-matter-flag-in-front-of-town-hall,82445

 If you are not able to access the article, you can watch the meeting on youtube: https://www.youtube.com/watch?v=efn-HULih9k Here’s a brief summary: two people sent written comments against raising the BLM flag, one because it was those Democrats who were funding this nationally so it was political and a second who interestingly tied it to SDS of the 60s and well he was against it.
-I (Pat Mues, co-founder Warren Middle Passage Project) submitted a letter — signed by a dozen people — reminding the Council of our slave trading past and asked for the passage of the resolution “in the memory of those who died or were enslaved because of the actions of Warren residents, as well as the many people enslaved within Warren; we know thirty of them by name:
+I (Pat Mues, founder and co-chair of the Warren Middle Passage Project) submitted a letter — signed by a dozen people — reminding the Council of our slave trading past and asked for the passage of the resolution “in the memory of those who died or were enslaved because of the actions of Warren residents, as well as the many people enslaved within Warren; we know thirty of them by name:

 PRIVATE HAMPTON BARTON